 The use of face coverings are required on property in all indoor public spaces to ensure the safety for our employees and guests.
-In addition, in accordance with CDC guidelines, face coverings should cover the nose and mouth and should be utilized in combination with the following steps including physical distancing at least 6 feet away from others, avoid contact with people who are sick, wash your hands often with soap and water for at least 20 seconds, and use hand sanitizer if soap and water are not available.
-Please refer to OSHA for more information.
+In addition, in accordance with CDC guidelines, face coverings should cover the nose and mouth and should be utilized in combination with the following steps including physical distancing at least 6 feet away from others, indoor air quality, avoid contact with people who are sick, wash your hands often with soap and water for at least 20 seconds, and use hand sanitizer if soap and water are not available.
+Please refer to CDC's Considerations for Wearing Masks for more information on exceptions to the face covering requirement.

-Washing Hands & Hands Sanitizer
+Washing Hands & Hand Sanitizer